 To create a Network Bridge, type ncpa.cpl in Run box and hit Enter to open Network Connections.
 Alternatively, you can via Control Panel open Network and Sharing center and from the left panel select Change Adapter settings.

 To create a Network Bridge, you must select at least two LAN or High-Speed Internet connections, that are not being used by Internet Connection Sharing.
-Select two or more network connection that you want to add to the bridge.
+Select two or more network connections that you want to add to the bridge.
 As an example, I have selected randomly any two, in the image above.

 Right-click on any one of the selected network connections and select Bridge Connections.